 Dublin offers a unique shopping experience.
 Shopping in the city is centered on two main streets: Grafton Street and Stephen’s Green to the south side and Henry Street to the north.
-Separated by the river, the north and south sides are a few minutes’ walk from each other.
+Separated by the river, the north and south sides are a few minute’s walks from each other.
 Grafton Street is located between Trinity College and St Stephen’s Green and houses the shops of many designer brands.
 Dublin’s south side shopping must include a visit to the famous jewelry shop called Weir’s.
-Other major shopping streets in the area include Wicklow Street, Dawson Street and South Great Georges Street.
-The Powerscout Towncentre and the George’s Street Arcade are the two most popular shopping malls.
-On the north side Henry Street, ILAC Shopping Mall, & Jervis Street Shopping Center are major attractions.
+Other major shopping streets in the area include Wicklow Street, Dawson Street, and South Great Georges Street.
+The Powerscourt Towncentre and the George’s Street Arcade are the two most popular shopping malls.
+On the north side of Henry Street, ILAC Shopping Mall, & Jervis Street Shopping Center are major attractions.

-The outdoor food market, Moore Street, is a great place to catch a bite.
-Dublin is one of Europe’s most vibrant cities, and boasts a brilliant nightlife throughout the week, but the excitement brims over with the onset of the weekend, of course.
+The outdoor food market, on Moore Street, is a great place to catch a bite.
+Dublin is one of Europe’s most vibrant cities and boasts brilliant nightlife throughout the week, but the excitement brims over with the onset of the weekend, of course.
 A few popular nightclubs are Alchemy, Club M, LilliesBordello, Buck Whaley’s, and Howl At The Moon.
-Tripod is Dublin’s largest night club and can accommodate more than 1,300 people on a single night.
+Tripod is Dublin’s largest nightclub and can accommodate more than 1,300 people on a single night.
 There are more than 100 famous taverns in Dublin.
 A few of the best are Cobblestone Pub, Church Bar & Restaurant, Cafe en Seine, Fitzsimons Hotel Temple Bar, The Morgan Hotel & the Bull and Castle Hotel.

 Best Restaurants In Dublin

 19 Parnell Square North, Smithfield, Dublin 1